magicbitlk/Magicbit-MicroPython/index.rst

 Coding
 ------
  .. code-block:: py
  from machine import Pin,PWM
  import time
  LED=Pin(16, Pin.OUT)
  pwm = PWM(LED)
  pwm.freq(50)
  while True:
 	for i in range (0,256,1):
 		pwm.duty(i)
 		time.sleep_ms(500)

 Explanation
 ------------
  **for i in range (0,256,1):** There are 3 parameters in a for loop, first parameter we are defining the starting value for the loop.
-Second parameter specifies the ending value for the loop, third parameter specifies the change happens to the variable in each cycle, in this i is incrementd by 1.
+Second parameter specifies the ending value for the loop, third parameter specifies the change happens to the variable in each cycle, in this i is incrementd by one.

  **pwm.duty(i)** You can input the pin number you need to do pwm and then the pwm value you need to give to that pin.
 This assigns the corresponding duty cycle to the pin.